There are ways to boost energy (calories) and protein in everyday foods or drinks to help with weight loss due to cancer or its treatment.

 Sauces and soups

 - Stir a tablespoon of cream or full fat yogurt into canned soups.
+For non dairy alternatives add soya cream or coconut cream.

 - Add plenty of pulses or meat to stews and casseroles.